 Ocular Therapeutix is currently developing sustained-release tyrosine kinase inhibitor (TKI) implants that will be delivered through intravitreal injection.
 OTX-TKI (tyrosine kinase inhibitor implant) is a bioresorbable hydrogel that contains TKI particles in an injectable fiber.
-OTX-TKI is designed to deliver drug to the target tissues for a period of 6 months, thereby potentially extending the dosing interval from the 1-2 month frequency needed with the current standard of care.
+OTX-TKI is designed to deliver drug to the target tissues for an extended duration of up to 12 months, thereby potentially extending the dosing interval from the 1-2 month frequency needed with the current standard of care.
 Ocular Therapeutix has performed pharmacokinetic, efficacy, and tolerability preclinical testing on OTX-TKI.

-Caution: NEW DRUG – OTX-TKI is currently undergoing clinical evaluation in the United States and is limited by United States law to investigational use only.
+Caution: NEW DRUG – OTX-TKI is currently undergoing clinical evaluation and is limited by law to investigational use only.
 This product has not been approved by the FDA as safe or effective.

 “OTX-TKI has shown sustained and consistent drug levels in pre-clinical testing.”